-Title of Securities Being Registered Proposed Maximum Aggregate Offering Price(1) Amount of Registration Fee(2) Class A Common Stock, par value \$.001 per share \$172,500,000 \$21,855.75
+Amount to be Registered Proposed Maximum Aggregate Offering Price(1) Amount of Registration Fee(2) [10,650,577] shares [\$159,758,655] \$20,241.43 be Registered be Registered Aggregate Offering Price(1)

-- (1) Estimated solely for purposes of determining the registration fee in accordance with Rule 457(o) of the Securities Act of 1933. - (2) Fee calculated in accordance with Rule 457(o) of the Securities Act of 1933.
+(1) Estimated solely for the purpose of calculating the registration fee in accordance with Rule 457(o) of the Securities Act of 1933.

+(2) Fee calculated in accordance with Rule 457(o) of the Securities Act of 1933.

-The registrant hereby amends this registration statement on such date or dates as may be necessary to delay its effective date until the registrant shall file a further amendment which specifically states that this registration statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933 or until the registration statement shall become effective on such date as the Commission, acting pursuant to said Section 8(a), may determine.
+The registrant hereby amends this registration statement on such date or dates as may be necessary to delay its effective date until the registrant shall file a further amendment which specifically states that this registration statement shall thereafter become effective in accordance with Section 8(a)

+of the Securities Act of 1933 or until the registration statement shall become effective on such date as the Commission, acting pursuant to said Section 8(a), may determine.